greatscottgadgets/ubertooth/host/doc/ubertooth-btle.md

 terminates, Ubertooth will return to the advertising channel and wait for another connection.

+No-follow mode is similar to follow mode, but it only logs advertising packets and will not follow connections as they are established.

 Promiscuous mode is an experimental mode for sniffing connections after they have already been established.
 This mode can be used to sniff long-lived connections.